Police Blotter: December 1, 2021

 FELONY ARRESTS

-John E. Ruano, 37, of 50 Tenth Street, Colusa, was arrested by the Colusa County Sheriff’s Office at 7:40 p.m.
+Ryan E. McLean, 26, of Modesto, was arrested by the Marysville Police Department at 10:13 p.m.
 Nov.
-26 on Road 61 at State Route 45 in Glenn County on suspicion of reckless evading, possession of a controlled substance, possession of controlled substance paraphernalia and an outstanding warrant.
-He was booked into the Colusa County Jail.
+29 in the 700 block of E Street, Marysville, on suspicion of possessing marijuana for sale and DUI.
+He was booked into Yuba County Jail.

-David A. Serrano, 29, of the 600 block of Second Street, Arbuckle, was arrested by the Colusa County Sheriff’s Office at 11:44 a.m.
+Theodor Soto, 37, of West Sacramento, was arrested by the Yuba County Sheriff’s Office at 1:56 p.m.
 Nov.
-25 in the 600 block of Second Street in Arbuckle on suspicion of assault with a deadly weapon, battery and brandishing a weapon.
-He was booked into the Colusa County Jail.
+29 in the 3300 block of Forty Mile Road, Wheatland, on suspicion of robbery.
+He was booked into Yuba County Jail.

+Sean Neel, 34, of the 400 block of Alemar Way, Yuba City, was arrested by the Yuba City Police Department at 1:47 p.m.
+Nov.
+29 at his residence on suspicion of inflicting corporal injury.
+He was booked into Sutter County Jail.

 DUI ARRESTS

-Jose Acosta-Anda, 33, of the 900 block of Gail Avenue, Arbuckle, was arrested by the California Highway Patrol at 6:55 p.m.
+Corey Greathouse, 41, of Yuba City, was arrested by the Yuba City Police Department at 8:45 a.m.
 Nov.
-26 on Almond Avenue at Hillgate Road in Arbuckle.
-He was booked into the Colusa County Jail.
+29 in the 1000 block of Sutter Street.
+He was booked into Sutter County Jail.

-Rosalia L. Plaza, 34, of the 100 block of E. Carson Street, Colusa, was arrested by the Colusa Police Department at 2:24 a.m.
+Caitlin Holden, 27, of the 3300 block of Dorman Avenue, Yuba City, was arrested by the Yuba City Police Department at 12 a.m.
 Nov.
-29 on Country Club Drive at Jeremy Way in Colusa.
-She was booked into the Colusa County Jail.
+29 at Lincoln Road and Garden Highway.
+She was booked into Sutter County Jail.

-Diego A. Ruiz, 23, of the 1500 block of Third Street, Colusa, was arrested by the California Highway Patrol at 2:42 a.m.
-Nov.
-27 on E. Clay Street at B Street in Colusa on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher, child endangerment, driving with a license suspended for a previous DUI conviction and an outstanding warrant.
-He was booked into the Colusa County Jail.

-Fabian G. Velazquez, 23, of Williams, was arrested by the California Highway Patrol at 10:52 p.m.
-Nov.
-27 on northbound Interstate 5 at the Freeway Underpass Road in Arbuckle.
-He was booked into the Colusa County Jail.